 So, how do you know who a safe person is to talk to about your child?

 Part of it is gut instinct.
 Who are the safe people you are already going to when something big happens in your life?
 Start there.
 Do you trust those people with your deepest, darkest secrets?
-Are you already confiding in them when things in your life are hard or complicated or messy?
-Do they ask good questions and provide good advice when you ask?
+Are you already confiding in them when things in your life are hard, complicated, or messy?
+Do they ask good questions and provide sound advice when you ask?
 Do they know when you need space?
-Are they able to sit when you and let you talk and cry and not offer an opinion if that is what you need?
+Can they sit when you and let you talk and cry and not offer an opinion if that is what you need?
 Those might be your people.

 Your true friends will ask how you are before asking how your child is doing.

 That's a good sign you have someone safe to talk to.
 It's okay to stay closed off until you decide who is safe and who isn't.
 You don't have to share how you are doing right away.
 "It's a lot, and I'm still processing" is a perfectly valid answer until you get your bearings.
 Your people know that you'll share when you are ready.
 They will keep showing up.
 Pay attention to who those people are.